 To alleviate the stress of potential issues that do not fall under officially-sanctioned absences, we've incorporated an "average/replace" policy (the lowest of the four progress exams will be replaced by the average of the four progress exams).
 This "average/replace" policy will help to minimize the impact of a single poor performance but it will not completely disappear.
-Example: exam 1 150, exam 2 missed but an excused absence, exam 3 160, exam 4 180 so average replace 163.33, OR exam 1 150, exam 2 missed but not an excused absence so 0, exam 3 160, exam 4 180 so average replace 122.5 (so the 0 will be replaced with 122.5).
+Example: exam 1 150, exam 2 missed because of absence so 0, exam 3 165.
+The average of the 3 exams is 105, so the 0 will be replaced with 105.